On the $\Delta_a$ invariants in non-perturbative complex Chern-Simons theory: Introduction

-where $c \in \mathbb{N}$ and $\Delta_a \in \mathbb{Q}$.
-Both the numbers $c$ and $\Delta_a$ turn out to be topological invariants.
-In this paper we will be focusing on the $\Delta_a$ invariant.
-We will give a formal definition of these invariants later on, but, as equation \ref{z-hat-form-series} suggests, one can think of as the unique rational pre-factored power of the $\widehat{Z}_a$ invariants.
+In this paper, however, we will be mainly concerned with the $\Delta_a$ invariants.
+We will give a formal definition of these invariants later on, but, as \eqref{base} suggests, one can think of them as the unique rational pre-factored power of the $\widehat{Z}_a$ invariants.
 In \hyperref[read-delta]{Lemma \ref{read-delta}} we will formalize this notion further.
-For now, let's look at a couple of examples where these invariants pop up.